StreamRaiders/streamraiders.github.io/ratings.markdown

 ###### Captains promoting this website to their community by sharing the link during an event will get a shoutout here for the duration of the next event.
 [Violators]({%link violators.markdown%}){:rel="noopener noreferrer"} are obviously not eligible.

+##### If a reduction of your rating was caused by server issues please e-mail <a href="mailto:support@captain.tv?subject=Battle error">support</a> with a VOD timestamp confirming that to improve your rating!

 {%- comment -%}### *MOST RELIABLE CAPTAIN* :hugs:[Treecle](https://www.twitch.tv/treecle){:target="_blank"}:hugs:{%- endcomment -%}

 {%- assign start = '24-03-2022 11:00:00' | date: '%s' -%}